Skip to content

 actions to instruct the object to perform tasks and events to get notified of any relevant information.
 State Machines

-can be used to contrain operations on properties and actions.
+can be used to constrain operations on properties and actions.

 [UML Diagram](https://docs.hololinked.dev/UML/PDF/Thing.pdf)